 - 5.9.
-The results of the consultation indicate that the majority of respondents feel it would be reasonable for the Authority to consider increasing its precept for 2024-25.
-Those who agreed that it would be reasonable to consider an increase in the Council Tax precept were predominantly in favour of an increase of 1.99% or above. - 5.10.
+The results of the consultation indicate that the majority of respondents feel it would be reasonable for the Authority to consider increasing its precept for 2025-26.
+Of those who agreed, 52% were content to increase Council Tax by 2.99% or more. - 5.10.
 Both businesses and residents agree that the Service provides value for money and were satisfied with the service provided.